robertyuyang/StylisticFingerprinting/readme.txt

-s a useful and usable tool developed to extract stylistic metrics and generate CSV-formatted dataset to support further analysis.
+StylisticFingerprinting a useful and usable tool developed to extract stylistic metrics and generate CSV-formatted dataset to support further analysis.